-The increase of critical incidents (violence, suicide, tragedy, etc.) requires schools, communities and organizations to be prepared to respond to these unfortunate events.
+To effectively respond to critical incidents (suicide, violence, etc.), schools, communities, and organizations need to plan ahead of time so they are prepared to respond to these unfortunate events.
 This webinar will focus on how to organize effectively and quickly at a time of high stress so that groups are better prepared to respond to the emotional needs of those affected by a critical incident.
-Participants will develop an understanding of how to implement their own crisis response team and plan for their specific environment.

 Not from the USA?
 Use our currency converting tool to help calculate exchange rates from your country.